0xNullPointers/YAGG/README.md

 - **Local Save**: Store the saves in Game Directory
 - **Disable LAN Only**: Disables LAN-only mode in GSE
 - **Achievements Only**: Skips GSE and only generates Achievements
-- **Disable Overlay**: Disables the Steam overlay feature.
-Use if game keeps crashing
+- **Disable Overlay**: Disables the Steam overlay feature; enable this if the game keeps crashing.
+- **Auto Replace:** Automatically place GSE files in Game directory.
+No manual interaction needed

 ## ✨ Features